moj-analytical-services/dbtools/README.md

 #### Changelog:

+## 2.0.1 - 2019-04-23

+- Updated the version in the DESCRIPTION file to the correct version

 ## v2.0.0 - 2019-02-08

 - Removed input parameters `bucket` and `output_folder` from `read_sql` and `get_athena_query_response` functions.
 New section to README named 'Under The Hood' explains why.